-You buy insurance to protect you and your things.
+You buy insurance to protect yourself and your things.
 So how do insurance issuers protect themselves?
 Well, reinsurance is insurance for insurance companies.
-It minimizes the risk of any single event, disaster, or other emergency.
+It minimizes the risk of any single event, disaster or another emergency.
 Here’s a breakdown of how reinsurance works for insurance companies.

 How Does Reinsurance Work?

 You pay for insurance coverage in case of an emergency.
 For individuals, families and even businesses, insurance exists for their protection.
 When insurance companies take on that risk, they look for ways to minimize it.
 Reinsurance reduces an insurance company’s liabilities in the event of a catastrophe and minimizes the burden of one single insurance company.

 Reinsurance kicks in to alleviate the cost of a single insurance company.
 Instead, many insurance companies will cover the cost of a major loss.
 If reinsurance doesn’t exist, a single insurance company could face a financial catastrophe of its own, and possibly go bankrupt.

 After Hurricane Harvey in 2017, the Federal Emergency Management Agency (FEMA) submitted $1 billion in reinsurance claims to 25 reinsurers.
 The agreement said that once losses went over $4 billion in paid flooding claims, reinsurance would kick in.
 In total, Hurricane Harvey cost $125 billion.

 For main insurance companies covering a specific area, a catastrophe like Hurricane Harvey can bring financial ruin.
 That is especially true if one company provides the majority of insurance coverage in a given area.
 Reinsurance reduces their risk in the same way home, car and flood insurance reduces your risk of paying for extreme damages to your home and vehicles.